mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 Running the script is as simple as downloading it from the Arch Linux live USB/CD and running the script.
-To make this easier, since you often cannot copy in the live environment, you can use a URL shortener such as git.io or goo.gl to make the URLs easier to type. *Remember to use the raw link to the script if you host it on github or similar sites.* Once you have the URL I recommend adding it to the top of the script or a README in the repo for easy reference later.
+To make this easier, since you often cannot copy in the live environment, you can use a URL shortener such as git.io or goo.gl to make the URLs easier to type. _Remember to use the raw link to the script if you host it on GitHub or similar sites._ Once you have the URL I recommend adding it to the top of the script or a README in the repository for easy reference later.

 Here is the curl line I use in my script.